BeChris100/osintgram4j/README.md

 due to copyrights.
 Even though that the Software Licensing exists, I am willing to contact to ensure the legitimacy between me and the developer.

+28-03-2024 Update: I am not getting any response from the original developer, which means, I am getting involved with Russian roulette (taking risks), and I'll be trying to not get any Takedown notice, like for example, DMCA Takedown notice, since that will be bad.
+However, this does not mean that I am not following the Licensing guidelines because if I don't, then I will most likely face legal issues.
+So, in that case, I will be following the Licensing guidelines.
+I'll try to get in touch with the developer one last time, and if that won't work, then Licensing guidelines it is.

+Now, don't get me wrong.
+I like this project, and I clearly don't want to close this project whatsoever.
+But, if I do get forced to close this project down, then you know the cause.

 ---

 ## Reasoning on Development